Makio64/Template/README.md

 Install nodejs : http://nodejs.org/

-Type this commands, if you get an error during the installation add sudo before commands :
+Install the depedency, if you get an error during the installation add sudo before the command :
 ```shell
 npm install -g bower
 npm install -g jade